SeiyaGame/Discord-ShowHiddenChannels/README.md

 - `ShowHiddenChannels.plugin.js`
 - `ShowHiddenChannels.config.json`

-# Third, Download new files
+# Second, Download new files

 Go to this path:  `C:\Users\<USER>\AppData\Roaming\BetterDiscord\plugins` then download these two files and put them here: